David L. Leal

 2010.
 "Religion in Latino Political and Civic Lives."
 In Alan Wolfe and Ira Katznelson (Eds.), Religion and Democracy in the United States: Danger or Opportunity?
 Princeton and New York: Princeton University Press and Russell Sage Foundation.

 Volume reviewed in Journal of American Studies: "The political lives of American Latinos direct Leal’s essay.
 As a synthesis of available research, his nuanced take on the relationship between religion, grassroots organizing, ethnic identity, culture, and party politics is a must-read, especially for anyone teaching Latino politics."

 2010.
 Jason P. Casellas and David L. Leal.
 "Minority Representation in the United States Congress."
-In Karen Bird, Thomas Saalfeld, and Andreas M. Wüst (Eds.), The Representation of Immigrants and Visible Minorities in Liberal Democracies: Voters, Parties, and Parliaments.
+In Karen Bird, Thomas Saalfeld, and Andreas M. Wüst (Eds.), The Political Representation of Immigrants and Minorities: Voters, Parliaments and Parties in Liberal Democracies: Voters, Parties, and Parliaments.
 London: Routledge (ECPR Studies in European Political Science).

 2010.
 Rodolfo O. de la Garza and David L. Leal.
 “Latino Politics.”
 In George T. Kurian (Ed.), The Encyclopedia of Political Science.
 Washington, DC: Congressional Quarterly Press.

 2009.
 “Stalemate: U.S. Immigration Reform Efforts, 2005 to 2007.”
 People & Place, v17: 1-17.